martysama0134/how-to-mt2-general/how-to-compile-sln-from-command-line/README.md

 ```
 It is currently compiling in Release mode. (the Clean target is commented; uncomment it if you need to rebuild)

+The flag additional option `/maxcpucount` for `msbuild` will use more threads for compilation.

 _Note: this is for vs2017; if you use other versions, be sure to match the correct path_

 _Note2: you can do this for server (for windows) as well._